 Paul is a programmer, technical manager and part of the engineering leadership team at Bloomberg in London.

 He also works closely with the engineering and business teams in Bloomberg's New York office, and co-founded Bloomberg's Tech Hub in San Francisco, collaborating with West Coast architect IwamotoScott to design a workspace for software developers.
+Paul has recently formed new development teams in Hong Kong and Frankfurt.
 Read an interview about Paul's first 20 years at Bloomberg here.

 Paul also is passionate about STEM initiatives in the UK and abroad, working with non-profits and educational establishments to help ensure that the next generation is excited about a future in technology.
-He is also a Diversity Ambassador at Bloomberg, championing women in the tech workplace.
-He has been part of the judging panel for a number of Hackathons, including HackTrain, and TELhack at the Science Museum in London, where Paul and his wife are patrons.
-He has recently become involved with Galactic Unite, helping facilitate "Space Chats" between schoolchildren, future astronauts and rocket engineers.
+He also champions women in the tech workplace.
+Paul has been part of the judging panel for a number of Hackathons, including HackTrain, and TELhack at the Science Museum in London, where Paul and his wife are patrons.
+He has recently launched a scholarship at the University of Leicester with Galactic Unite, the education outreach team within Virgin Galactic.

 He started programming in the 1980s on the first personal computers, teaching himself Computer Studies and rapidly discovering that publishing programs in computer magazines (such as this Basic Compiler - see C-Zap on page 16 of the PDF download) was far more lucrative than a teenage paper round.
 After studying Electrical and Electronic Engineering at Bath University and writing music sequencers for student union bar gigs, Paul flirted with the fledgling games industry in the 80s (Commodore 64 example) then worked for Caplin Cybernetics, a startup designing parallel processing accelerators for solving complex maths problems at high-speed in the fields of image processing, computational fluid dynamics and finite element analysis.
 A focus on building fast, reliable, innovative systems then led to opportunities to work with Bloomberg, where Paul has spent the rest of his career.